Master the 3 Ways to Influence People

 - Brainstorm your approach.
 What tactics would work best?
 Which logical appeals will be most effective?
 How could you make an emotional or cooperative appeal?
 What specifically could you say and do to use each type of tactic?
 Anticipate possible responses and prepare your reply.
 What counterarguments could you use?
 What additional influencing tactics would be helpful?

 At first, you might want to try out new influencing tactics in low-risk situations, practicing one-on-one.
-Focus on developing the 4 key skills needed to influence others.
-As you become more versatile and experienced, you’ll gain confidence in your ability to influence teams and larger groups, and to persuade others in higher-stakes situations.
+As you become more versatile and experienced at influencing people, you’ll gain confidence in your ability to use the skill of persuasion, particularly in higher-stakes situations.

 Ready to Take the Next Step?

-Build your team’s fundamental 4 leadership skills, including how to influence people, with our fundamental leadership skills course, Lead 4 Success®, available in a convenient live online format or via licensing.
+Help your team become better at influencing people and strengthen their core leadership skills with our fundamental leadership skills course, Lead 4 Success®, available in a convenient live online format or via licensing.